aliezwz/ZheWang_BiofuelDiscovery/README.md

 In Classifier fold, we have three models, these classifiers are used to distinguish biofuels from fossil fuels in the "Dataset.csv".
 # Gan
 In Gan fold, we use molgan to generated unique vaild molecules.
 The MolGAN network was initially presented by Cao and Kipf in their work "MolGAN: An implicit generative model for small molecular graphs[[2]](https://arxiv.org/abs/1805.11973)
+In Molgan, we have many parameters, here we will introduce some important parameters in Molgan.
 # RDkit
 In this fold, we have two tools, "SMILES TO Random SMILES.py" can convert SMILES to Random SMILES, "Descriptor.py" can calculate all properties of a molecule based on the SMILES.
 # PairPlot